My Take On The MDMC 16 Conference

 My Top 5 Startup Booths From The MDMC 16 Conference

 Green Screen Images seem like they’ve been done before and everyone knows you can do it.
 But, the way these were implemented was to add backgrounds that can market your brand, easily be sent out on social media, used as promotional images and, of course, they collect your email for future business.
 One thing they already did was send out an email with everyone who took pictures that day with the chance to purchase actual prints of the image.
 Honestly, I cannot remember all of the applications of this service, but I do know it was one of my favorites.

 A Puck that turns your phone into a universal remote.
-Yes it’s a puck, it is literally called “The Puck,” and it looks like a hockey puck.
-It’s a small bluetooth puck that has adhesive on it so you can easily hide it from being seen.
-It also has a great bluetooth range.
-The package says 100 feet and it can be kept in closets or out of the direct line of any remote, since it’s using bluetooth and not your normal remote control functions.
+Yes, it’s a puck, it is literally called “The Puck,” and it looks like a hockey puck.
+It’s a small Bluetooth puck that has adhesive on it so you can easily hide it from being seen.
+It also has a great Bluetooth range.
+The package says 100 feet and it can be kept in closets or out of the direct line of any remote since it’s using Bluetooth and not your normal remote control functions.
 I actually received one of these, but right now the app is still in beta testing and the item is not working properly.
-The designer is excited for the new app to come out for it.
+The designer is excited about the new app to come out for it.
 You can see more about the Puck here.

 I like a startup named Lumogram that takes your logo and makes it come alive.
 Their entire concept is to have you submit your logo to them and they provide you with three animations of your logo that you can choose from.
 You can use these for your actual logo, when you are doing fun blogs or when showing off your site in places that you find it would be useful.